 Mix water and food colouring in spray bottles.
 Find a spot outside that has snow that has not been trampled and paint the snow.
 This one only works in winter climates.

 Create a simple paint using one part cornstarch and one part water.
 Add a few drops of food colouring and mix well.
-This paint covered asphalt nicely and dries like brightly coloured chalk.
+This paint covers asphalt nicely and dries like brightly coloured chalk.
 As it’s made with food colouring that can stain, we don’t recommend it for porous surfaces or skin (it stains).

 Elephants of Jaipur

 Using an outline of an elephant (best to print on card stock or construction paper) have students decorate an elephant.
-Using crafting items found easily at your local dollar store such as ribbon, stick on jewels etc., decorate the elephant to represent the Holi tradition in Jaipur, India of decorating elephants and parading in the streets during festivities.
+Using crafting items found easily at your local dollar store such as ribbon, stick-on jewels etc., decorate the elephant to represent the Holi tradition in Jaipur, India of decorating elephants and parading in the streets during festivities.